sarahannnicholson/gatsby-starter-netlify-cms/src/pages/recipes/2019-06-19-cashew-chicken.md

 1. Put on some rice in a rice cooker and start the cycle.
 2. Mix up all the seasoning sauce ingredients in a small bowl and set aside.
-3. Grate the garlic, slice onions into wedges, and fresh chilies, cut and ready.
+3. Grate the garlic, slice onions into wedges, and fresh chilies julienned.
+Cut carrot and celery into cross sections., set all vegetables aside.
 4. Add about ⅓ cup of oil to a wok or frying pan, and wait until it heats up.
 5. Fry the raw cashew nuts for about ½ minute in the hot oil until golden brown, then drain, and set aside.
 6. In the same oil, fry the Thai dry chilies for about ½ minute until crispy, drain, and set aside.